What is Cabinet Mission?

 Cabinet Mission UPSC

-Cabinet Mission 1946 is indeed an important topic in Modern Indian History.
+Cabinet Mission UPSC is indeed an important topic in the Modern Indian History syllabus.
 Many questions have been asked from the Cabinet Mission Plan 1946 in UPSC Prelims and Mains.
 To solve the questions in exams, one must be fairly prepared about the topics of Modern Indian History.

 - It recommended a federal government.